thomas10-10/foo-Wallpaper-Feh-Gif/README.md

 # To run it
-Download back4.sh and place your desired gif in the `gif` directory.
+Download back4.sh and a gif.
 For ubuntu/xfce set prog=$select4 in back4.sh , You can set stretched style in desktop panel.

 ```